 Take a piece of paper and start noting down 10 new features that would positively surprise you about your own product.
 Then, pick out the top 3 and bring them to life.

-Good feedback can be great for featuring on your website to show the real-life experiences behind your product.
+Encouraging customer feedback is a really important part of business growth.
+Positive customer feedback can be great for featuring on your website to show the real-life experiences behind your product.
 Moreover, it’s a terrific motivation for your team to continue working well.
 But if you always focus on the good stuff, you’ll never grow enough to fix your company’s weaknesses.

 Practice: Learn from unhappy customers and showcase your improvements